kingrice92/Solving-Problems-By-Searching/README.md

 python aStarSearch.py

 In both cases, the shortest path, list of explored nodes, and number of nodes explored, and maximum queue size should be returned.

+Additionally, the following python libraries are needed to execute the code:

+pandas

+math

+queue